 It is the anchor project for the wider Zero Carbon Humber partnership which aims to make this region the world’s first net zero carbon industrial cluster through the production of low carbon hydrogen and carbon capture & storage (CCS).

 Norwegian energy giants Equinor lead a consortium of project partners including Mitsubishi, National Grid, ABP, Triton Power and PX Group, with each contributing their resources and experience in pursuit of this ground-breaking scheme.

 Although H2H Saltend is the first of its kind in the UK, Equinor already has decades of experience in hydrogen production and CCS and has captured and stored 23 million tonnes of CO2 at projects in Norway.

-H2H Saltend will establish the world’s largest thermal reforming plant at Saltend Chemicals Park, which will convert natural gas to hydrogen whilst capturing carbon emissions.
+H2H Saltend will establish what could be the world’s first at-scale hydrogen production plant at Saltend Chemicals Park, which will convert natural gas to hydrogen whilst capturing carbon emissions.
 The on-site Triton Power plant will blend hydrogen into its natural gas supply, eventually displacing the fossil fuel.
 As a result, emissions from Saltend Chemicals Park will initially reduce by nearly 900,000 tonnes of CO2 per year, with further reductions expected as the project progresses.

 This is achieved by industrial customers in the Park utilising hydrogen as well as lower carbon electricity and steam produced by the Triton Power plant which will blend hydrogen into its fuel mix.
 This paves the way for the chemicals produced at Saltend to boast a lower carbon footprint, giving them a competitive edge in an increasingly environmentally-conscious, international marketplace.